padrinobook/padrinobook/02-02-creation-of-models.md

 his account.
 We decide that all his job offers should also disappear in the system.
 One solution would be to delete the user, remember his id, and delete all job offers entries that originate from this id.
-This manual effort disappears when associations are used: It becomes as easy as "If I delete this user from the system, delete automatically all corresponding job for this user".
+This manual effort disappears when associations are used: It becomes as easy as "If I delete this user from the system, delete automatically all corresponding jobs for this user".

 We will quickly browse through the associations.